So your coworker just returned from maternity leave (yay!). Surely, you’re glad to have her back—and not only for the steady dose of baby pictures.

 4. Educate your co-workers

 While you took the time to read this article and understand how to be supportive, many of your other co-workers may be oblivious to the challenges of breastfeeding and pumping.
 Maybe they don’t understand why she needs to leave meetings early.
-Maybe the sight of stored breastmilk in the office fridge is unfamiliar and disconcerting.
-This doesn’t change the fact that breastfeeding is the most natural thing in the world!
-Not to mention, it’s amazing for both the mother and child’s health.
-So if other colleagues make mis-steps or insensitive comments, speak up and help educate them.
+Maybe the sight of stored breastmilk in the office fridge is unfamiliar.
+If other colleagues make mis-steps or insensitive comments, speak up and help educate them.
 Moms who feel supported breastfeeding at work tend to be more productive and are more loyal to their employer, so fostering a positive environment benefits everyone.

 5. Work it out